Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "But vital."

 "I know, I know…" Lewis stood up.
-“Arright, in that case I’ma call it a night.
-See you tomorrow.”
+"Arright, in that case I’ma call it a night.
+See you tomorrow."

 They bade him goodnight, and Vedreg pulsed through a thoughtful rainbow of blues and oranges.
 "Did he seem… upset by that, to you?"
 He asked.

 "He is lonely."
 Kirk replied.
-“Humans are intensely social creatures, old friend.”
+"Humans are intensely social creatures, old friend."

 "I feel the call of my home planet also."
 Vedreg replied.
-“It is… stressful to be so far from my herd.”
+"It is… stressful to be so far from my herd."

 "The difference, old friend, is that herd species feel comforted by each others’ presence, but do not *care* for one another in quite the same way that humans do."
 Kirk replied.
-“He is suffering… it makes me feel guilty.”
+"He is suffering… it makes me feel guilty."

 "You *have* confined us all."
 Vedreg agreed.
-“Even if for good reasons.”
+"Even if for good reasons."

 Kirk shook his coat out a little.
 "I have total confidence in Lewis." he said.
-“He will find a solution, and we will be able to send him home.”
+"He will find a solution, and we will be able to send him home."

 "An alternative approach suggests itself, Krrkktnkk A’ktnnzzik’tk."